Cause4 is recruiting for a new Development – deadline for applications in June 1st. Please click for further details and role description.

->> Dave Taylor – Dave started working with Cause4 in early 2012 as an associate and is now Head of Business Development, managing Cause4’s internal financial and legal activities, as well as working on client projects.
+>> Dave Taylor – Dave started working with Cause4 in early 2012 as an associate and is now Head of Business Planning, managing Cause4’s internal financial and legal activities, as well as working on client projects.

 Prior to joining Cause4, Dave gained experience in the charity sector as Head of Finance; Resources at The Cricket Foundation and before that held senior financial positions in private sector businesses, notably in ICI for whom he worked for over twenty years in UK and in Holland.
 Dave has particular interests in sports and arts sectors, and in the development of financial processes in the third sector.

->> Emma O’Connell – Emma joined Cause4 as Head of Development in December 2010.
+>> Emma O’Connell – Emma joined Cause4 as Senior Associate, Strategy and Fundraising in December 2010.
 She studied music at the University of Oxford before moving to London to spend ten years working as a development professional in the cultural sector, during which time she was Development Director for the London Philharmonic Orchestra.

 Previously, as the European Union Youth Orchestra’s first Development and Marketing Manager Emma was solely responsible for the organisation’s fundraising, marketing and press activity.
 Emma has also worked for the British Museum, both the Development and Education Departments of Aldeburgh Productions, and the Britten Pears School.

 Emma is a Committee Member of LPO Contemporaries, a viola player and singer and a keen horticulturalist.

 >> Stewart Goshawk – Stewart joined Cause4 in April 2013 as Head of Philanthropy and Projects, a newly created part-time role which Stewart will take on alongside his position as Chief Executive of the Wembley National Stadium Trust.
 Stewart will support the Cause4 team in developing a number of new philanthropic Foundations.